-In prior studies, researchers have found that the PCL:YV is a valid and reliable measure available for assessing psychopathic features (Edens et al., 2007; Salekin, Leistico, Neumann, DiCicco, & Duros, 2004).
-Furthermore, the PCL:YV was found to be a significant predictor of some forms of reoffending in a sample of adolescents who sexually offended (Gretton, McBride, Hare, O'Shaughnessy, & Kumka, 2001).
-Similar to other studies (Forth et al., 2003; O'Neill et al., 2003), internal consistency in the present study was acceptable for the total score ($\alpha = .80$).
-However, it was modest for the facet scores ($\alpha = .59, .64, .51,$ and .68 for Interpersonal, Affective, Behavioral, and Antisocial facets, respectively) possibly due to the small number of items in each facet (i.e., 4 or 5 items each; see Cortina, 1993).
-Consistent with previous research (e.g., Spain, Douglas, Poythress, & Epstein, 2004), the interrater reliability of the PCL:YV total and facet scores generally fell in the excellent range (ICC for single raters, absolute agreement, two-way random effects model = .89 for total score, and .83, .89, .68, and .85 for Interpersonal, Affective, Behavioral, and Antisocial facets, respectively, based on a random sample of 25 cases from the present study).
+In prior studies, researchers have found that that the PCL:YV is a valid and reliable measure available for assessing psychopathic features (Edens et al., 2007; Salekin et al., 2004).
+Furthermore, the PCL:YV was found to be a significant predictor of some forms of reoffending in a sample of adolescents who sexual offended (Gretton et al., 2001).
+Similar to other studies (Forth et al., 2003; O'Neill et al., 2003), internal consistency in the present study was acceptable for the total score (alpha = .80).
+However, it was modest for the facet scores (alphas = .59, .64, .51, and .68 for Interpersonal, Affective, Behavioral, and Antisocial facets, respectively) possibly due to the small number of items in each facet (i.e., 4 or 5 items each; see Cortina, 1993).
+Consistent with previous research (e.g., Spain, Douglas, Poythress & Epstein, 2004), the interrater reliability of the PCL:YV total and facet scores generally fell in the excellent range (intraclass correlation coefficients for single raters, absolute agreement, two-way random effects model = .89 for total score, and .83, .89, .68, and .85 for Interpersonal, Affective, Behavioral, and Antisocial facets, respectively, based on a random sample of 25 cases from the present study).
 The mean PCL:YV score was 17.25 (SD = 6.00).
-This is consistent with prior research with samples of adolescents in residential treatment programs (e.g., Marshall, Egan, English, & Jones,

-2006) but slightly lower than other samples of youth who have sexually offended (e.g., Gretton et al., 2001).
+This is consistent with prior research with samples of adolescents in residential treatment programs (e.g., Marshall, Egan, English, & Jones, 2006), but slightly lower than other samples of youth who have sexually offended (e.g., Gretton et al., 2001).